 Dec 3, 2017 – Frankie – Day 29

-We would like to personally thank everyone who donated to Frankie by purchasing from our Harley’s House of Hope Amazon Wish List, but unfortunately, we don’t have all your names.
+We would like to personally thank everyone who donated to Frankie by sending items. but unfortunately, we don’t have all your names.
 So… we decided to share a little information about how the items you donated are being used.

 Sweaters, pj’s and t-shirts: Being so sick and underweight, it’s been important to keep Frankie warm.
 He wears a t-shirt most of the time and some days we go through 2 of them because his spine is arched so much that he sometimes pees on himself.
 Sweaters are a must for being outside since we live in Colorado!
 The pj’s are so cute and Frankie mostly wears them after baths.